Keeping your babies and children safe at home, in the sun, around pets, near water, in the car and while they sleep

 Many families have pets before the addition of a baby and those pets have usually had your undivided attention for some time.
 We understand that you may have concerns about how they will react to your new arrival.

-Just as you are preparing for the arrival of your baby, you will need to think about preparing your pet.
+As you are preparing for the arrival of your baby, you will need to think about preparing your pet

 Useful resources for keeping your children safe around pets